rdappel/courses/pages/advanced-javascript/hooks-and-usestate.md

 > [!IMPORTANT] When you call the setter function (like `setStrength`), React will re-render the component with the new state value.

+> [!NOTE] This demo illustrates Vite's HMR (Hot Module Replacement) feature.
+When you make changes to the code, the component updates in real-time without losing its state.

 # Multiple State Variables

 You can use `useState` multiple times in a single component to manage different pieces of state.
 Let's build on our previous example by adding skill points that limit how many stats you can increase.